 Remove unnecessary accessories

-If you are looking to save as much battery power as you can, it is best to remove unnecessary hardware using up your battery.
-Hard drives and any usage of ports, including the mouse, can drain your battery life.
+If you are looking to save as much battery power as possible, it is best to remove unnecessary hardware using up your battery.
+For example, hard drives and any usage of ports, including the mouse, can drain your battery life.

 Closing down apps that use a lot of power